2dom/PxMatrix/README.md

 ### Row scanning
 The first one is the basic row scanning layout explained above.
 You can specify this in the `display.begin(x)` call where x={4,8,16,32} is the scanning layout.
 ### Scan pattern
 Secondly, you may have to specify a different scanning pattern to the default LINE scanning.
-This can be achieved by calling `display.setScanPattern(x)` where x={LINE, ZIGZAG,ZZAGG, ZAGGIZ, WZAGZIG, VZAG, ZAGZIG}.
+This can be achieved by calling `display.setScanPattern(x)` where x={LINE, ZIGZAG,ZZAGG, ZAGGIZ, WZAGZIG, VZAG, ZAGZIG, WZAGZIG2}.
 This defines where parts of your picture end up on the matrix.
 Change this if your picture is broken up into pieces at the wrong spots.
 ### Mux pattern
 Finally, most panels use BINARY mapping of inputs A,B,C,D,E to the physical rows.
 But your panel may handle row multiplexing differntly.
 Some panels with 1/2 or 1/4 row scanning will map A,B,C,D(,E) STRAIGHT through to rows 0-4.
 Others may use a Shift-Register connected to A,B,C for row selection (SHIFTREG_ABC), like ones with Chip RT5957.
 For those, alternative cabling which frees up some IOs is possible with SHIFTREG_SPI_SE.
 See cabling section.
 However, this mode is barely tested and will not work with `setFastUpdate(true)`!